MusicPlayerDaemon/mpc/doc/index.rst

      mpc list album group artist

+:command:`tags` - display all MPD tags known by the mpc client

 :command:`stats` - Displays statistics about MPD.

 :command:`update [\-\-wait] [<path>]` - Scans for updated files in the